Geometric insights into robust portfolio construction: Robust portfolio optimisations

 The optimizations now include the expected returns but with a regularisation term.

-In practice this can be achieved by minimising the angle between the optimal risky portfolio $\ve \theta_{\alpha}$ and the expected returns $\ve \alpha$ by shrinking the covariance matrix because the difference in the direction of the optimal risky portfolio and alpha is entirely due to the covariance $\Sigma$: $\ve \theta_{\alpha} \propto \Sigma^{-1} \ve \alpha$.
+In practice this can be achieved by minimising the angle between the optimal risky portfolio $\ve \theta_{\alpha}$ and the expected returns $\ve \alpha$ by shrinking the covariance matrix because the difference in the direction of the optimal risky portfolio and $\ve \alpha$ is entirely due to the covariance $\Sigma$: $\ve \theta_{\alpha} \propto \Sigma^{-1} \ve \alpha$.
 Hence we try find some new covariance $\tilde \Sigma$ that will approximate the required $\ve \alpha$-angle minimisation.
+This now links the method of \cite{goltsandjones2009} to conventional shrinkage methods that focus entirely, and exclusively, on the conditioning of the covariance matrix.

 The reformulated portfolio optimizations are then as in Table (\ref{tab:robust}).
 What is important to realise is that the less one trusts the expected asset returns $\ve \alpha$ the larger we make the regularisation hyper-parameter $k$.
-This ensures that the less certain we are about the asset returns, the closer to the expect returns the risky portfolio will be, and in turn the closer our portfolio will be -- this ensure that we do not excessively leverage the errors in the expected asset returns.
-The key difference in the presence of the constraint is that we will mix in the equally weighted portfolio so that the overall optimal portfolio is not always aligned with the optimal risky portfolio.
+This ensures that the less certain we are about the asset returns, the closer to the expect returns the risky portfolio will be, and in turn the closer our portfolio will be -- this ensures that we do not excessively leverage the errors in the expected asset returns.
+The key difference in the presence of the constraint is that we will optimally mix in the equally weighted portfolio so that the overall optimal portfolio is not always aligned with the optimal risky portfolio.

-\subsection{Shrinking with the $\alpha$-angle}
+\subsection{Shrinking with the $\ve \alpha$-angle}

 Estimating covariance matrices of stock returns has always been a problematic area.
-The sample covariance unfortunately creates a well documented problem, where if the number of stocks under consideration are large, particularly relative to the number of observations, the sample covariance matrix contains a lot of error \cite{jak1980}.
+The sample covariance unfortunately creates a well documented problem, where if the number of stocks under consideration are large, particularly relative to the number of observations, the sample covariance matrix contains a lot of error \citep{jak1980}.
 The most extreme coefficients in the matrix tend to take on extreme values not because they are correct, but because they contain an extreme amount of error.
 This also implies that the condition number of covariance matrices tend to be large, and very sensitive to the input data.
 Covariance shrinkage can ameliorate this, as shown by \citet{ledoitwolf2004}.
+Here we argue that the shrinkage itself should be considered in the context of the optimisation constraints.